maartenl/yppo/README.md

 the same gallery, but these will refer to the SAME photograph.
 Every photograph is unique.

+# Adding photos to a Gallery

+First of all, you can verify if there are any photographs that are not yet allocated to a gallery:

+select *
+from Photograph
+where not exists (select 1 from GalleryPhotograph where photograph_id = Photograph.id);

+Creating a Gallery is no more than:

+insert into Gallery (name, parent_id, sortorder) values('Vacation 2008', 2, 0);

+Then you can simply add those photographs to a gallery of your choice, for instance:

+insert into GalleryPhotograph (gallery_id, photograph_id, name, description, sortorder) select 48, id, filename, null, 0 from Photograph where relativepath like '%vacation%' and not exists (select 1 from GalleryPhotograph where photograph_id=Photograph.id);

 # Technology stack

 It's a deployable .war file for application servers.